 Based on the definition, an expat can be anyone living abroad.
 The simple definition of expat says nothing about cushy lives or work contracts, yet in the past when I’ve referred to myself as an expat, people assume an employer in the US sent me to France.
 Like I said, going to France for work was the case the first time.

 When I’ve called myself an immigrant in France, friends from home have laughed.
 “You’re a legal resident in France, silly, not an immigrant!”
 Right… but is that all I am?

 And what about the fact that expats return home at some point in most cases.
 Does that make their struggles any less real while they’re experiencing them abroad?

-Expats are only living abroad temporarily whereas immigrants move to a new country for good.
-To escape hardships at home and seek out a better life?
+People commonly think that expats are only living abroad temporarily whereas immigrants move to a new country for good.
+Are they escaping hardships at home to seek out a better life?
 Maybe.
 Expats have the opportunity to choose whereas most immigrants aren’t looking to return to their birth country.
 Or are we/they?

 Where does the privilege of choice come into play?
 And privilege in general?